RAPTOR-GEN: RApid PosTeriOR GENerator for Bayesian Learning in Biomanufacturing: Empirical Study

 \section{Empirical Study}

 We conduct an empirical study to validate our theoretical findings and evaluate the finite-sample performance of the proposed RAPTOR-GEN. The primary focus is on scenarios involving sparse data collection from a partially observed state.
 In these settings, we approximate the likelihood function using the Bayesian updating pKG-LNA metamodel.
 For comparison, we also present results under dense data collection, which are organized in \ref{subsec:LV model}.
-Throughout the empirical analysis, we consider the algorithms: (i) ULA, the discretized LD procedure as defined in Equation~\eqref{update rule}, (ii)~one-stage RAPTOR-GEN (i.e., Algorithm \ref{Algr:one-stage}), and (iii) two-stage RAPTOR-GEN (i.e., Algorithm \ref{Algr:MALA_LNA}).
+Throughout the empirical analysis, we evaluate the following algorithms: (i) ULA, the discretized Langevin dynamics procedure defined in Equation~\eqref{update rule}; (ii) the one-stage RAPTOR-GEN algorithm (Algorithm~\ref{Algr:one-stage}); and (iii) the two-stage RAPTOR-GEN algorithm (Algorithm~\ref{Algr:MALA_LNA}).
 For the step size selection, we follow a similar approach to that proposed by \cite{chewi2021optimal}.
-As indicated by Theorem \ref{main_result_0}, the dimension dependence of the LD-LNA algorithm scales as $N_\theta^{\frac{9}{2}}$ under certain regularity conditions.
+As indicated by Theorem~\ref{main_result_0}, the dimension dependence of the LD-LNA algorithm scales as $N_\theta^{\frac{9}{2}}$ under certain regularity conditions.
 Accordingly, we set the step size as $\Delta \tau = c N_\theta^{-\frac{9}{2}}$, where $c>0$ is a tunable constant.
 Additionally, we assume a unit system size $\Omega:=1$, corresponding to a unit volume bioreactor in the SRN setting.
 Then, the molecular concentration of each species is numerically equivalent to its molecular count, simplifying the interpretation of the state variables.